Scott Fedor: Speaking and writing

 As a result of his injury, Fedor became a motivational speaker.
 In 2015 he gave the keynote address at ADA Cleveland for the 25th anniversary of the Americans with Disabilities Act.
 Fedor has spoken at conferences and organizations across the United States.
 He routinely speaks to Fortune 500 corporations, colleges, high schools, and faith-based organizations.
 He speaks on the topics of navigating change, the power of a positive attitude, perseverance through difficult times, and faith in the face of adversity.

 In October 2013, Boys Hope Girls Hope recognized Fedor with its Rising Pillar of Hope Award.

 His articles have been published in various media outlets across the country, including U.S. News & World Report.

 Fedor is the author of Head Strong: How a Broken Neck Strengthened My Spirit.
 The book was published by Coyote Crest in July 2019 on the tenth anniversary of his spinal cord injury.
+In July 2023, The Awakening, a science fiction novella that Fedor originally wrote in high school, was published through Coyote Crest.